HOTCUS Steering Committee

 She can be contacted at membershipsecretary.hotcus@gmail.com

-Events Secretary: Dr Megan Hunt (University of Edinburgh)
+Events Secretary: Dr Bevan Sewell (University of Nottingham

-As Events Secretary, Megan’s current role is to develop and organise the annual HOTCUS conference.
+As Events Secretary, Bevan’s role is to develop and organise the annual HOTCUS conference.

 She can be contacted at jennifer.chochinov@manchester.ac.uk

-Postgraduate Secretaries: Lewis Johnson (Edinburgh University), Samantha Lanevi (Cambridge University)
+Postgraduate Secretaries: Samantha Lanevi (Cambridge University) and Eszter D Kovács (University of Oxford)

 Samantha Lanevi is a PhD candidate at the University of Cambridge.
 Her research explores United States policy towards foreign-born war brides in the twentieth century, specifically marriages between American GIs and German and Japanese women.
 Her dissertation posits fraternization, occupation, and immigration policies towards these women serve as a prism to explore American conceptions of nation and empire in the aftermath of the Second World War.
 Samantha completed her M.Phil at the University of Cambridge and her undergraduate at Wellesley College.